Tourism Ireland to increase spending amid Brexit concerns

 Record year

-This year is set to be a record year for Irish tourism with the latest estimates suggesting that by the end of Decemebr, revenue generated by international visitors will touch €6.1 billion, a jump of 10 per cent last year.
+This year is set to be a record year for Irish tourism, with the latest estimates suggesting that by the end of Decemebr, revenue generated by international visitors will touch €6.1 billion, an increase of 10 per cent over last year.

-All told 320,000 people were now employed in the sector, catering for the 11.2 million visitors.
-The number of visitors jumped by 6 per cent on 2017 with growth recorded from all markets.
+A total of 320,000 people are now employed in the sector, catering for the 11.2 million visitors.
+The number of visitors jumped by 6 per cent on 2017, with growth recorded from all markets.

 “2018 is set to be another record year for Irish tourism, surpassing all previous records and coming on the back of a number of years of strong growth,” said Niall Gibbons, the Tourism Ireland chief executive.